peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentException:
-Either or both operands are not numbers (as opposed to Not-a-Number, aN).
+Either or both operands are not numbers (as opposed to Not-a-Number, NaN).

 ### ToJSONString

     public string ToJSONString(
         PeterO.Cbor.JSONOptions options);

-Converts this object to a string in JavaScript Object Notation (JSON) ormat, using the specified options to control the encoding process.
-This unction works not only with arrays and maps, but also integers, strings, yte arrays, and other JSON data types.
+Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
+This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
 Notes:

  * If this object contains maps with non-string keys, the keys are onverted to JSON strings before writing the map as a JSON string.